pmean/build-website/text/07/InterpretationOddsRatio.md

 were criminals.
 41 of the criminals were in the first group (who numbered 20,109).
 The remaining 920 were in the larger group (2,937,130).
-This person computed an odds ratio of 6.5 and wondered what it meant.Â  Does this mean that for every criminal in the larger group, there are 6.5 criminals in the smaller group?
+This person computed an odds ratio of 6.5 and wondered what it meant.
+Does this mean that for every criminal in the larger group, there are 6.5 criminals in the smaller group?

 I had to explain that that sort of ratio would only occur if the two